 Setting Up a Home Office: What to Do and What Mistakes to Avoid

-1. Choosing just any space in your home.
 Not every space in your home is right for installing your office.
-If you are easily distracted, an office facing the street can cause you to lose concentration.
+If you're easily distracted, an office facing the street can cause you to lose concentration.
 A busy area of the home is also not the place to set up your office, as interruptions and noise will affect your workflow.

-3. Not having different work areas.
-If you’re going to be spending a lot of hours in the office, being chained to your desk will end up draining you.
-Designing different areas, even if they are small, will help you to be more creative and productive while working.
+If you’re going to be spending a lot of hours in your home office, being chained to your desk will end up draining you.
+Designing different areas, even if they're small, will help you to be more creative and productive while working.

-4. Recycling what you already have at home.
-If you want to take advantage of the furniture you have at home, you’ll probably end up using an uncomfortable chair, a desk that’s too low or ineffective shelves.
+If you want to take advantage of the furniture you have at home, you’ll probably end up using an uncomfortable chair, a desk that’s too low, or ineffective shelves.
 Not having the right office furniture will end up taking its toll on your health and will decrease your productivity.

 To work from home, the best thing is to have a separate room that can become your office.
 In that way, you can isolate yourself from the rest of the home and have the peace of mind you need to work.
 If possible, that room should be far away from areas with high traffic.